microsoft/PartnerResources/_docs/Business Applications/Copilot/Marketing.md

 - marketing
 ---

-# Learning Plan Resources for D365 Copilot and D365 Business Central
+# Learning Plan Resources for D365 Copilot and D365 Marketing

 *Navigation tip - to open each link, right-click on the URL and open in new tab*